Medical Policy: 07.01.75

 - Chronic (>6 months) fracture at the same vertebral level

-Percutaneous vertebroplasty, percutaneous balloon kyphoplasty, or Kiva is considered investigational for all other indications, including but not limited to the following:
+Percutaneous vertebroplasty or kyphoplasty are considered investigational for all other indications, including but not limited to the following:

 - Vertebral hemangioma

-- Vertebrae of the cervical spine and thoracic levels T1-5
+- Vertebrae of the cervical spine and thoracic levels T1-4

 - Stabilization of insufficiency fractures or lesions of the sacrum (sacroplasty) or coccyx (coccygeoplasty)

-- Prophylactic treatment for osteoporosis of the spine or for chronic back pain of long-standing duration, even if associated with old compression fracture(s).
+- Prophylactic treatment for osteoporosis of the spine or for chronic back pain of long-standing duration (>6 months), even if associated with old compression fracture(s).

-- Radiofrequency-assisted vertebral augmentation with ultrahigh viscosity cement, including but not limited to Radiofrequency-Targeted Vertebral Augmentation™ (RF-TVA™) with the StabiliT® System
+Radiofrequency-assisted vertebral augmentation with ultrahigh viscosity cement, including but not limited to Radiofrequency-Targeted Vertebral Augmentation™ (RF-TVA™) with the StabiliT® System is considered investigational.

 For treatment of vertebral body fractures related to osteoporosis or malignancy with percutaneous vertebroplasty, balloon kyphoplasty, or Kiva, the primary beneficial outcomes of interest are relief of pain and improvement in ability to function.
 Both of these outcomes can be influenced by nonspecific effects, placebo response, and natural history of the disease.
 Therefore, data from large, blinded, randomized controlled trials (RCTs) of sufficient long-term follow-up are required to control for the placebo effect, determine its magnitude, and determine whether any treatment effect from vertebroplasty or kyphoplasty provides a significant advantage over sham or nonsurgical treatment.
 Further, adverse effects related to complications from percutaneous vertebroplasty or kyphoplasty, such as risk of additional fractures or cement leakage, must be considered in evaluating the net health impact of these technologies.

 The current evidence for mechanical vertebral augmentation using techniques other than balloon kyphoplasty (e.g., radiofrequency-assisted vertebral augmentation, vertebral body stenting) is limited to preliminary randomized trials.
+Two widely discussed recent studies comparing vertebroplasty to sham procedures demonstrated no significant improvement with vertebroplasty.
+This mixed evidence has sparked considerable debate as to the appropriate role of this procedure.
 Vertebral body stents have not received approval/clearance by the FDA at this time.
 In addition, there are no clinical practice guidelines from U.S. professional societies that recommend these techniques.

 Procedure Codes and Billing Guidelines: